 Some children improve quickly after starting antibiotics, with limited possibility of reinfection.
 Most recover without significant long-term symptoms.
 For some, it can become an ongoing problem requiring periodic use of antibiotics to control infections that may cause flare-ups.

-It is important to sterilise or replace toothbrushes during and after the antibiotic treatment to ensure that the child is not reinfected with strep.
-It might also be helpful to ask a healthcare provider to perform throat cultures on the child’s family members to make sure that none are ‘strep carriers’, who could serve as a source of the strep bacteria.
+It is essential to sterilise or replace toothbrushes during and after the antibiotic treatment to ensure that the child is not reinfected with strep.
+It might also be helpful to ask a healthcare provider to perform throat cultures on the child’s family members to ensure that none are ‘strep carriers’, which could be a source of the strep bacteria.

 Help at OT&P